NMAAHC/documentation/01_cataloging/TBM_object_number_and_file_naming_conventions.md

 | digital access file(s) derived from DPX packagee | 2013_19_1_1a.mov/.mp4 |
 | | |

 > #### When making this decision, think about if this is why the films may be spliced together?
 Was it done by the filmmaker to present a sample reel of work?
-A previous collector whose arhchival organization is important?
+A previous collector whose archival organization is important?
 Is it simply left this way after arriving from a processing lab?
 Ask which of these choices makes the archive more accessible and understandable.

 </details>
 <br/>